nicolasFlorian/curso/README.md

 ## Branches

-- [Branch 1](https://github.com/username/repo/tree/branch1): Description of the project in branch 1.
+- [Branch 1](https://github.com/nicolasFlorian/curso/tree/exercicio_ajax): In this project, you'll be prompted to enter your GitHub username (@) into an input field.
+Upon submission, JavaScript will make an AJAX request to retrieve certain data from your GitHub profile and display it on the page.
+1.